swagatobhaskar/FastAPI-quotes-app/README.md

 > !
-Before running FastAPI server, seed the database by running `seed_db.py`.
+Before running FastAPI server in development, seed the database by running `seed_db.py`.
 It will create and populate the database unless the database already exists.
 >
 > `>>> python seed_db.py`
 >